bitnami/charts/bitnami/redis-cluster/README.md

 To scale down the Redis&trade; Cluster, follow these steps:

 First perform a normal upgrade setting the `cluster.nodes` value to the desired number of nodes.
-It should not be less than `6`.
+It should not be less than `6` and the difference between current number of nodes and the desired should be less or equal to `cluster.replicas` to avoid removing master node an its slaves at the same time.
 Also it is needed to provide the password using the `password`.
 For example, having more than 6 nodes, to scale down the cluster to 6 nodes:

 ```
 helm upgrade --timeout 600s <release> --set "password=${REDIS_PASSWORD},cluster.nodes=6" .